PhraseExpress is installed like most regular programs on a Mac:

-PhraseExpress v5 introduces a new phrase storage format and changed the way how to sync between computers.
+PhraseExpress v5 introduces a new phrase storage format and changes the way how to sync between computers.

 The old PXI phrase file format has retired.
-If you upgrade a stand-alone installation, PhraseExpress converts the phrases of your PXI file into the new database format and uses this new database.
+If you upgrade a stand-alone installation, PhraseExpress converts a copy of your existing *.pxi phrase file into the new database format and uses this new database.
 This should be a seamless procedure in regular setups.
 Keep the copy of your pxi phrase file!

 To upgrade a stand-alone installation to a newer version:

 - Backup your current phrases by exporting the phrase file.

 - Download the latest PhraseExpress version.

 - Install the new version over the current installation.